 Matthew J. Lavisky joined Butler in 2009, bringing with him a strong background that enables him to handle cases that deal with Coverage Defense and Extra-Contractual matters.
 Matt graduated from the University of Central Florida with a Bachelor of Science degree, and then later earned his Doctor of Jurisprudence degree from Barry University.
 While at Barry University, he was a member of the Moot Court Honors Board and the president of his university’s Federalist Society chapter-a major influential legal organization.

 In 2013, Matt earned the James A. Dixon Young Lawyer of the Year Award from the Florida Defense Lawyers Association (FDLA).
-He continues to work as the chairman of the editorial board for the FDLA’s primary publication, Trial Advocate Quarterly.
+He currently serves as a member of the board of directors for the FDLA.
 He is also an AV peer-rated attorney by Martindale-Hubbell.

 Matt tackles cases that involve such things as bad faith, civil remedy notices, property insurance coverage, deceptive and unfair trade practices, and uninsured motorists.